-Net Investment
+Net investment

-2. Return on Average Investment Method: Under this method, the return on average investment is calculated.
+2. Return on average investment method: under this method the return on average investment is calculated.
 Average investment is calculated by keeping in view the annual depreciation as charged from the original cost of investment or by dividing the original investment with two.

-3. Average Return on Average Investment Method: This is the most appropriate method of rate of return on investment.
-Under this method, average profit after depreciation and taxes is divided by the average amount of investment.
+3. Average return or average investment method : this is the most appropriate method of rate of return on investment.
+Under this method average profit after depreciation and tax is divided by the average amount of investment.

-Thus, we find that under this method Calculation and understanding both are very easy hence it is very popular in most of the corporate concern.
+Thus we find that under this method Calculation and understanding both are very easy hence it is very popular in most of the corporate concern.
 It is very easy to operate.

-It uses the entire earnings of the project in calculating rate of return and not only the earnings up to payback period and hence gives a better view of the profitability as compared to payback period method.
+It uses the entire earnings of the project in calculating rate of return and not only the earnings up to the payback period and hence gives a better view of the profitability as compared to payback period method.

-This method is based on accounting concept of profit; hence it can be readily calculated from the financial data.
+This method is based on accounting concept of profit has it can be readily calculated from the financial data.

-In spite of these advantages, it also suffers from certain limitations.
-These are:
+In spite of these advantages, it also suffers from certain limitations these are;

-(i) this method like payback period ignores the time value of money as the profits earned at different points of time are given equal weight by averaging the profits.
+1. This method like payback period ignores the time value of money as the profit earned at different points of time are given equal weight by averaging the profits.

-(ii) this method cannot be applied to a situation where investment in a project is to be made in parts.
+2. This method can not be applied to a situation where investment in a project is to be made in parts.

-Despite these limitations, this method seems to be appropriate for evaluating investment proposal.
+Despite these limitations this method seems to be appropriate for evaluating investment proposal.